TomClabault/tomclabault.github.io/_pages/about.md

 - Realtime & offline 3D rendering (accent on ray-tracing)
 - Low-level software optimization
-- GPU & CPU Hardware Archictecture
+- GPU & CPU Hardware architecture
 - Problem solving

 Passionate about 3D rendering with an accent on ray-tracing techniques and strong interests in software optimizations / hardware architecture.